 b) Intro Meeting/Call On Short Notice:

-You can even list down the qualities that you are looking for and test the person on that but in my case, I specifically was looking for this so I created a qualifier around it.
+You can even list down the qualities that you are looking for and test the person based on them, but in my case, I was specifically looking for this so I created a qualifier around it.

 So a quick method I devised to check whether the person is right or not was to get them to meet or get on call as quick as possible.